I'm Leaving Github

 - Incompatible with Semantic HTML (POSH) (by abusing the

 - Incompatible with existing Markdown standards proposals

-- Rudely ignorant of the community-centered approach to extending Markdown, which, ironically, Github started
+- Ignores the community-centered approach to extending Markdown, which, ironically, Github started

 - Contributes to vendor lock-in.